anasty17/mirror-leech-telegram-bot/README.md

 - `RSS_DELAY`: Time in seconds for rss refresh interval.
 Recommended `600` second at least.
 Default is `600` in sec. `Int`
-- `RSS_CHAT`: Chat ID/USERNAME where rss links will be sent.
+- `RSS_CHAT`: Chat `ID or USERNAME or ID|TOPIC_ID or USERNAME|TOPIC_ID` where rss links will be sent.
 If you want message to be sent to the channel then add channel id.
 Add `-100` before channel id. `Int`|`Str`
     - **RSS NOTES**: `RSS_CHAT` is required, otherwise monitor will not work.
 You must use `USER_STRING_SESSION` --OR-- *CHANNEL*.
 If using channel then bot should be added in both channel and group(linked to channel) and `RSS_CHAT`